Harry Rosen Inc.

-Harry Rosen Inc. is a Canadian retail chain of 17 luxury men's clothing stores.
-A privately owned company, Harry Rosen accounted for 40 percent of the Canadian market in high-end menswear in 2008.
+Harry Rosen Inc. is a Canadian luxury retail chain founded by Harry Rosen in 1954 in Toronto.
+A privately owned company, Harry Rosen accounted for 40% of the Canadian market in high-end menswear in 2008.

+Stores

-Founded by Harry Rosen in 1954, as a single 500 sqft store in Cabbagetown, Toronto, Harry Rosen now operates stores in Toronto (Mink Mile (Bloor Street), Yorkdale Shopping Centre, Toronto Eaton Centre, First Canadian Place, Sherway Gardens); Mississauga (Square One Shopping Centre); Ottawa (Rideau Centre); Winnipeg (Polo Park); Montreal (Les Cours Mont-Royal); Laval (Carrefour Laval); Edmonton (West Edmonton Mall); Calgary (The Core Shopping Centre, Chinook Centre); and Vancouver (Pacific Centre).
-There is an outlet store at Heartland Town Centre in Mississauga and at Tsawwassen Mills in Delta, British Columbia.
+Founded by Harry Rosen in 1954 as a single 500 sqft store in Cabbagetown, Toronto, Harry Rosen now operates stores in Toronto (Mink Mile (Bloor Street), Yorkdale Shopping Centre, Toronto Eaton Centre, First Canadian Place, Sherway Gardens); Mississauga (Square One Shopping Centre); Ottawa (Rideau Centre); Winnipeg (Polo Park); Montreal (Les Cours Mont-Royal); Laval (Carrefour Laval); Edmonton (West Edmonton Mall); Calgary (The Core Shopping Centre, Chinook Centre); and Vancouver (Pacific Centre).
+There are outlet stores at Vaughan Mills in Vaughan, Heartland Town Centre in Mississauga and at Tsawwassen Mills in Delta, British Columbia.

+Brands

 Harry Rosen stores offer several collections of fine menswear labels, including Armani, Brioni, Hugo Boss, Burberry, Canali, Dolce & Gabbana, Kiton and Ermenegildo Zegna.

 History

-After working in a clothing factory and in a quality menswear store, Harry Rosen and his brother Lou open a small made-to-measure store on Toronto’s Parliament Street with a $500 down payment.
+After working in a clothing store, Harry Rosen and his brother Lou opened a small made-to-measure store on Toronto’s Parliament Street with a $500 down payment.
 By 1961, success allowed them to relocate to larger premises closer to their clientele on Richmond Street in Toronto’s Financial District.
 With little retailing in this area, skeptics criticized the move, but the store soon becomes a destination for customers from across Toronto, Canada, and the United States.

-Rosen credits much of his early success to Stann Burkhoff.
-This customer of his, offered to create advertisements in exchange for two suits - one for him and one for his art director, Reid Bell.
+Rosen credited much of his early success to Stann Burkhoff.
+This customer of his offered to create advertisements in exchange for two suits - one for him and one for his art director, Reid Bell.
 Burkhoff and Bell developed the extremely successful "Ask Harry" campaign.
-This campaign featured provocative text with simple, yet eye catching, graphics in a Canadian national newspaper, The Globe and Mail.
+This campaign featured provocative text with simple, yet eye-catching, graphics in a Canadian national newspaper, The Globe and Mail.

 Under Rosen's direction, the company "spends more than any Canadian retailer on its employee training...on the nuances of designer fashion, including the art of 'clothesmanship' – that is, determining the right garment for a man's body shape".
 Staff are also provided training on how "to manage client lists, how to assess a client's needs, how men shop in general, and how to build and maintain long-term relationships with clients".
-Consequently the stores have a large number of long-term employees.
+Consequently, the stores have a large number of long-term employees.